MikeJohnPage/newsrivr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# IMPORTANT UPDATE: unfortunately, the newsriver API is being discontinued at the end of January 2021.
+Existing accounts will still function until this date.

 # newsrivr <img src='man/figures/logo.png' align="right" height="139" /></a>

 <!-- badges: start -->